Milkdown/website/docs/recipes/vue.md

 # Vue

-We provide vue support out of box.
+We provide vue support out of the box.

 > Vue version should be 3.x

 ## Install the Dependencies

-Except the `@milkdown/core`, preset and theme.
-We need to install the `@milkdown/vue`, which provide lots of abilities for vue in milkdown.
+Besides the `@milkdown/core`, preset and theme.
+We need to install the `@milkdown/vue`, which provides lots of abilities for vue in milkdown.

 ```bash
 # install with npm